 It's no secret that I am a passionate advocate for using video in the classroom.
 When used well, videos can help students make connections to people and ideas beyond their usual frame of reference.
 That's why I've been really excited to see a wave of new (and mostly free or low-cost!) tech tools recently that enable teachers to take favorite clips and make them more valuable for educational use.
-Whether you use videos to flip your classroom or you just appreciate the power of video to engage kids, maybe one of the tools in my playlist below will help you go deeper in 2014.
+Whether you use videos to flip your classroom or you just appreciate the power of video to engage kids, maybe one of the tools in my playlist below will help you go deeper this school year.

 Video Playlist: Tools to Enhance Videos for Learning

 You may notice my playlist below looks a little different this time; I'm embedding using a great tool called Huzzaz, reviewed below.
 Watch the player below to see the whole playlist, or you can still view it on YouTube.

 - TED-Ed Website Tour (03:08)

 Most educators know TED-Ed publishes amazing animations, but did you know their platform allows users to build lessons by adding questions and notes to any video on YouTube?
 The elegant interface allows your students to watch and then dig deeper into resources you've provided, via a unique URL that allows you to track their responses.
 See an example.

 If you'd like to have a discussion around a particular video, Vialogues is a useful way to allow threaded conversations on a clip.
 You can also add surveys and open-ended questions with this tool, which was developed by the EdLab at Columbia University Teachers College.
 See an example.